Timac/VPNStatus/README.md

 ## Homebrew

-It is possibile to use Homebrew:
+Alternatively, you can use Homebrew:

 ```
 brew tap timac/vpnstatus